 During the three months ended March 31, 2018, net cash provided by operating activities was \$202 million, compared to \$164 million in the same period in 2017, an increase of \$38 million.
 Cash from operations excluding changes in cash used for operating assets and liabilities increased \$46 million, primarily due to higher income from operations as discussed above.
 Cash decreased by \$8 million due to changes in operating assets and liabilities.
-The decrease was primarily due to the following: (a) a decrease in in accounts payable levels related to the timing of payments in the first quarter, and (b) a smaller increase in taxes payable primarily due to a lower federal tax rate beginning in 2018 as a result of tax reform.
-These changes were partially offset by the following: (a) a smaller increase to accounts receivable primarily related to the timing of collections, as well as the receipt of the DeRidder insurance proceeds in the first quarter of 2018, and (b) a smaller increase in inventory related to higher sales volumes in the Paper segment in the first quarter of 2018.
+The decrease was primarily due to the following: (a) a decrease in in accounts payable levels related to the timing of payments in the first quarter, and (b) a smaller increase to accounts receivable primarily related to the timing of collections, as well as the receipt of the DeRidder insurance proceeds in the first quarter of 2018, and (b) a smaller increase in inventory related to higher sales volumes in the first quarter of 2018.